bhisaac/5eFP/5eFP-SRD.md

 (Complete list TBD)

+- Languages are reduced and simplified.
+All PCs now know common.
+Monsters that can speak, use a heavily accented common, and can speak their own language, which is called gibberish.
+The ranger can understand the gibberish of their favored enemies.
+Certain game features may grant the ability to understand gibberish.
 - Removed backgrounds.
 Backgrounds were more integral when they awarded skill proficiencies.
 Your class determines your starting proficiencies and will attempt to add other proficiencies that your background traditionally offers.
 This is designed to reduce system bloat and complexity.
 The Perks system (TBA) will help bring back background bonuses.
 All background features are getting a facelift and will be included as Perk options.
 - Expertise and similar game features have the Turn keyword.
 When activated, you can add LEVEL to your ability or tool check twice instead of once.
 - Celestials, demons, and devils were removed from the core game rules.
 They can be added back in through a campaign setting handbook.
 Iconic fantasy creatures like the unicorn, pegasus, and couatl are intelligent and magical beasts.